Porthole: Spacecraft portholes

 Portholes on spacecraft must be made from glass that can survive rapid temperature changes without suffering the cracking that can result from thermal shock.
-Those on the International Space Station are made from quartz glass mounted on titanium frames, covered with enamel.
+Some of those on the International Space Station, particularly those in the Russian modules, are made from quartz glass mounted in titanium-alloy frames and sealed with vacuum-resistant rubber rings.
+Reflective surfaces within these portholes are coated with a special optical enamel to reduce glare.
 The windows also have shrouds or doors to protect them from micro-meteorites.

 On the Apollo space capsules, a porthole was located in the hatch that the astronauts used at the beginning and end of each flight.

 Submarine portholes

 Portholes on submarines are generally made of acrylic plastic.
 In the case of deep diving submarines, the portholes can be several inches thick.
 The edge of the acrylic is usually conically tapered such that the external pressure forces the acrylic window against the seat.
 Usually such windows are flat rather than spherically dished.
 This decreases the area that can be viewed, but eliminates distortion associated with curved glass.